kamalkolisetty/kamal-password-generator/README.md

 # Password Generator

-This is a simple web application built with Flask that generates random passwords based on user-defined criteria.
+This is truly a simple web application built with Flask that generates random passwords based on user-defined criteria.

 ## Features